Marina Information

 Fambridge Yacht Haven.

-Visitors are accommodated on the long pontoon on the North side of the main River, and are unlikely to have to venture up Stow Creek.
+Visitors can be accommodated on the long pontoon on the North side of the main River or in the marina up Stow Creek which has been dredged to allow access HW + 4 hours

 All the usual Marina facilities are available with water and electricity on the pontoons, toilets and showers ashore.
-Diesel is available and there is a 25 tonne slipway hoist.
-The marina has its own cafe/bar.
+Diesel is available and there is a 40 tonne slipway hoist.
+The marina has its own cafe/bar at the Stow Creek site.
+The good news is that the Ferryboat inn has re-opened.

 Provisioning is a problem as there is no local shop but there is a pub and a club.
 The local station is on the same line as Althorne and Burnham, thus providing good connections to London.

 Should you need to enter Stow Creek you will find it lays about half a mile away from Fambridge on the North side.
-It is marked by a beacon with a 4 kn speed limit sign on it, and this beacon should be left to port.(Check with the Marina about this as the charts and the photographs show the beacon in different places) The channel is then marked by small buoyage to the Marina berths.
+It is marked by a beacon with a 4 kn speed limit sign on it, and this beacon should be left to port.(Check with the Marina about this as the charts and the photographs show the beacon in different places) The channel is then marked by small buoyage and a set of lead in lights (white over white) to the Marina berths.
 It should be accessible other than at dead low water.

 Upriver to Brandy Hole and Beyond.